The Not So Common Hatch

 Cicadas

-I've been waiting for 2019 for years!
-This is the year of the 17 year cicada brood in my area.
-While most of my neighbors are cringing when I bring it up because of the massive amount of large bugs that will be haunting them while being outside, I am anxiously awaiting the biblical plague.
 These cicadas aren't your normal dog day of summer cicadas.
 They come out earlier in the year, are orange and black rather than green, and hatch by the millions.
 They are clumsy flyers and happen to fall into the water and cause a massive disturbance fairly often.
-I'm pretty much drooling right now thinking about it.
-Now these "hatches" come in 17 year cycles and happen all over the country.
-For more information on cicadas check out this website with info on the bug itself, brood charts and maps and so much more!
+These "hatches" come in 17 year cycles and happen all over the country.
+For more information on cicadas, check out this website with info on the bug itself, brood charts and maps and so much more!

 Gypsy Moths